anudeike/covid-vaccine-tweets-analysis/tutorial.md

 The data variable should be valid input of whatever dimensions the model was trained on.

 # Afterwords
 And there you go!
 We've successfully created a model from scratch using data we've gathered ourselves.
+Pat yourself on the back!